gustavo-losch/task-manager/README.md

-# React + Vite
+# Task Manager Application

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is a task manager application made for educational learning of React using Vite.
+This tool provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: